 The information provided during each period is summarized in Figure 3.
 At the beginning of each period and before subjects join an institution, all subjects are informed of the number of group members who joined each institution in the previous period and the average earnings for each institution in the previous period.
 After subjects join an institution, they learn each current institution member's contribution in the previous period.
-Following this, the Coordinated Central Punishment institution members determine their normative requests; the average of these requests per institution is then transmitted back to the institution members.
-Finally, at the punishment stage, members of all institutions observe the contribution of each institution member in the current period.
+Following this, the Coordinated Central Punishment institution elects the central